okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/overview.md

 With the Embedded SDK, your app can verify a user's identity using the email authenticator.
-You can integrate the email enrollment and challenge in your app and complete those flows using magic links and OTP.
+You can integrate the email enrollment and challenge in your app and complete those flows using magic links, OTP, or a combination of both.
 Use this guide to learn how.

 ### Discover the convenience of magic links

-A user performs one action with magic links - a click on a link - to complete the email verification.
-The experience is less choppy than OTP, where a user must switch between their email service and your app to find and submit the OTP.
-Because of this, magic links is a balance of security and convenience and provides a frictionless experience for your users.
+When using OTP, a user must switch between your app to their email, find the OTP, switch back to your app again, type in the OTP and hit submit to verify their identity.
+Compare this to using magic links where verification requires the user only to click on a link in the email - a far quicker, more user-convenient, and yet still secure experience.

 <div class="common-image-format">